buddhist-uni/buddhist-uni.github.io/_content/av/repetition_cooper-mcgloughlin.md

   - world
 ---

-A short, artistic video meditating on repetition, infinity, and mankind's relentless pursuit of "progress."
+An artistic music video about the infinite scale of *saṃsāra*.